Youngsters who want to get their first experience behind the wheel will be given the opportunity of a lifetime at The British Motor Show in August.

 The vehicles used by the Big Learner Relay are being supplied by dealer group Arnold Clark, who normally rent the vehicles out on a daily basis to parents who want to teach their youngsters to drive.

-A total of 800 slots will be available during the show between the Thursday and the Sunday with proceeds from the initiative being donated to charities, including BBC Children in Need.
+A total of 800 slots will be available during the show between Thursday and Sunday.

 A 20-minute lesson costs £21.25, with proceeds from the event going directly to the charities.